-Fourth Quarter of Fiscal 2019 - Year ended December 31, 2019 compared with December 31, 2018
+Fourth Quarter of Fiscal 2020 - Year ended December 31, 2020 compared with December 31, 2019

-Management's Discussion and Analysis For the Year ended December 31, 2019 (expressed in United States dollars)
+(formerly, Canarc Resource Corp.)
+Management's Discussion and Analysis For the Year ended December 31, 2020 (expressed in United States dollars)

-The Company incurred a net loss of \$1.04 million for the year ended December 31, 2019 which is slightly lower than the net loss of \$1.13 million for fiscal 2018, with the latter having higher operating expenses.
+The Company incurred a net loss of \$1.7 million for the year ended December 31, 2020 which is higher than the net loss of \$1.0 million for fiscal 2019, with the former having higher operating expenses.
 Net losses were impacted by different functional expense items.

 The Company has no sources of operating revenues.
-Operating losses were incurred for ongoing activities of the Company in acquiring and exploring its mineral property interests, seeking an appropriate joint venture partner to advance the New Polaris property, and pursuing mineral projects of merit.
+Operating losses were incurred for ongoing activities of the Company in acquiring and exploring its mineral property interests, advancing the New Polaris property, and pursuing mineral projects of merit.

 Amortization is for the leasehold improvements and office furnishings and equipment as well as for the right of use asset from the adoption of new accounting standard for leases under IFRS 16 effective January 1, 2019.
-The fair value of the right to use asset was significant in comparison to the other equipment categories resulting in higher amortization in each quarter of fiscal 2019.
-The Company adopted the modified retrospective method with no restatement of prior quarters in 2018 resulting in lower amortization for those prior quarters in 2018.
+The fair value of the right to use asset was significant in comparison to the other equipment categories.
+There were equipment acquisitions in 2020 and 2019, which would generally lead to higher amortization in subsequent periods.